ncatlab/nlab-content/pages/3/3/9/5/5933/content.md

 One [[axiom]] on a [[cohesive topos]] $\mathcal{E}$ is that the [[global section]] [[geometric morphism]] $\Gamma : \mathcal{E} \to \mathcal{S}$  to the given [[base topos]] $\mathcal{S}$ has a further [[left adjoint]] $\Pi_0 := \Gamma_! : \mathcal{E} \to \mathcal{S}$ to its [[inverse image]] $\Gamma^{\ast}$, which we shall write $\mathrm{Disc} := \Gamma^{\ast}$, for reasons discussed below.
 This extra left adjoint has the interpretation that it sends any object $X$ to the set $\Pi_0(X)$ "of [[connected]] components".
 What Lawvere calls a [[locally connected topos|connected object]] in the article (p.
 4) is hence one that is sent by $\Pi_0$ to the [[terminal object]].

 Another [[axiom]] is that $\Pi_0$ preserves finite [[product]]s.
 This implies by the above that the collection of connected objects is closed under finite products.
 This appears on page 6.
-What he mentions there with reference to Hurewicz is that given a topos with such $\Pi_0$, it becomes canonically [[enriched category|enriched]] over the [[base topos]].
+What he mentions there with reference to Hurewicz is that given a topos with such $\Pi_0$, it becomes canonically [[enriched category|enriched]] over the [[base topos]] in a second way, a geometric way.

-By the way, this, like various other aspects of cohesive toposes, may be arguzed to live up to its full relevance as we make the evident step to
+The meaning of this, like that of various other aspects of cohesive toposes, may be clearer as we make the evident step to [[cohesive (∞,1)-topos]]es.
-[[cohesive (∞,1)-topos]]es.
 (But notice that this, while inspired by Lawvere, is not due to him.)

 In this more encompassing context the extra [[left adjoint]] $\Pi_0$ becomes a left [[adjoint (∞,1)-functor]] $\Pi_\infty$ which we just write $\Pi$: it sends, one can show, any object to its [[fundamental infinity-groupoid in a locally infinity-connected (infinity,1)-topos